-In this paper, I consider the design of several control pulses acting on a single bit-flip computational basis states in presence of noise.
+In this paper, we consider the design of several control pulses acting on a single bit-flip computational basis states in a noisy environment.
 The present work seek to identify different regimes of operating parameters in the designed control pulses that eliminate the series of phase and dynamical errors and induce the recovery of high fidelities.
 The calculations are restricted to only eliminate the phase errors, which are more robust due to stochastic time-varying amplitudes, appear in the model Hamiltonian.
 More precisely, the designed pulses are $\pi$, CORSPE, SCORPSE, symmetric and asymmetric acting on a qubit in a random telegraph noise environment.
 Then checking the quantum gate errors at various noise correlation times as well as various energy amplitudes of noise strength as an indication of most efficient way to perform algorithm for quantum bit operations.
-The result of calculation shows that when the qubits are driven by pulses in the x-direction and the noises act in the z-direction then the symmetric pulse sequence along with small energy amplitude of noise strength, (i.e., $\Delta \approx 0.125 \hbar/a_{max}$) induce less systematic errors over all the other pulses ($\pi$, CORPSE, SCORPSE and asymmetric pulses).
+The results of calculations shows that when the qubits are driven by pulses in the x-direction and the noises act in the z-direction then the symmetric pulse sequence along with small energy amplitude of noise strength, (i.e., $\Delta \approx 0.125 \hbar/a_{max}$) induce less systematic errors than all the other pulses ($\pi$, CORPSE, SCORPSE and asymmetric pulses).
 Such error analysis in the qubits is useful for the laboratory experiments operating at low temperatures where one can correct the systematic errors in a more efficient way by designing additional quantum gates in a physical device .
-On the other hand, for the case of strong noise environments (i.e., energy amplitude of noise strength, $\Delta \approx 0.25 \hbar/a_{max}$), may suitable for the experiments operating at room temperature, CORPSE pulse is the most efficient way to reduce the error.
-For a more general case, I consider the pulses acting in arbitrary x, y and z directions and show that when $\pi$ pulse acts in x-direction, CORPSE pulse acts in y-direction and SCORPSE pulse acts in z-direction in presence of arbitrary low and high temperature measurements noise condition, then such pulse sequences have large fidelity recovery and may consider better candidate for implementing in next generation electronic circuits design to minimize error.
+On the other hand for the case of strong noise environments (i.e., energy amplitude of noise strength, $\Delta \approx 0.25 \hbar/a_{max}$), may suitable for the experiments operating at room temperature, CORPSE pulse is the most efficient way to reduce the error.
+For a more general case, I consider the pulses acting in arbitrary in x, y and z directions and show that when $\pi$ pulse acts in x direction, CORPSE pulse acts in y direction and SCORPSE pulse acts in z-direction in presence of arbitrary low and high temperature measurements noise condition have large fidelity recovery and may consider for implementing in future for electronic circuits design to minimize error.